Some Beginner Mistakes, Traps, And Misconceptions While Learning Social Skills

 Looking for a list of every social guideline and rule

 People can feel off balance in social situations because they don't know what's expected of them.
-They feel like they missed learning all the unsaid social norms everyone just seems to know.
-They wonder if there's a handy list of every social rule they could read to get up to speed.
+They feel like they missed learning all the unsaid interpersonal norms everyone just seems to know.
+They wonder if there's a handy list of every rule they could read to get up to speed.
 As this article explains, there's no such list.
 You can look up some of the more basic expectations, but overall the social world is too complex, varied, and constantly changing for everything to be written down somewhere.
-You need to put yourself out there and learn to piece together the social rules for a particular situation for yourself.
+You need to put yourself out there and learn to piece together the social rules of a particular situation for yourself.

-Feeling you can't start working on your conversation or friend-making skills until you solve all your anxiety and confidence problems first
+Feeling you can't start working on your conversation or friend making skills until you solve all your anxiety and confidence problems first

 The logic here seems sensible.
 You want to get better at making conversation and meeting people, but you feel too nervous and insecure to practice those skills.
 Well if your anxiety and lack of confidence are in the way, then you should put the other things aside and deal with that problem first, right?
 If you hardly have any knowledge of how to deal with anxiety and self-doubts there is value in getting familiar with the the topic.
 What doesn't work is trying to fix all your confidence issues before you get back to anything else.
 Why?
 Because you can only do so much to repair your confidence and courage by sitting around at home and analyzing yourself.
 The rest of your progress will come from putting yourself in the situations that make you nervous and unsure, and gradually getting better at them.
-You can't erase your worries about being in conversations if you never talk to anyone.
+You can't fully resolve your worries about being in conversations if you never talk to anyone.
 You need to build up that real-world experience that lets you tell yourself, "I can handle this.
 I can do this."